DinoChiesa/jwt-webtool/README.md

 ## Limitations

-This tool is limited to handle:
+This tool has some limitations:
- - signed JWT with ECDSA or RSA keys.
-No HMAC-signed JWT.
+ - For signed JWT, the tool handles JWT that use ECDSA or RSA keys.
+It does not handle JWT that use HMAC-signing (HS256, HS384, HS512).

- - encrypted JWT that use RSA keys, and alg=RSA-OAEP-256.
-No other alg types for encrypted JWT.
+ - For encrypted JWT, it handles JWT that use RSA keys, and alg=RSA-OAEP-256.
+It does not support other alg types for encrypted JWT, such as "dir" or any of the password-based Encryption.
+It supports all types of enc.

-   (All types of enc)
+ - In either case (signed or encrypted), this tool does not handle crit headers, nor will it extract the certificate from an x5c header.
+Nor will it check thumprints of an x5t header.

-This tool uses EcmaScript v9, and webcrypto, which means it will run only on modern, current browsers.
+ - This tool uses EcmaScript v9, and webcrypto, which means it will run only on modern, current browsers.

+## Purpose

+I built this as a handy tool for myself, as a developer dealing with JWT.
+The output of this repo is currently running [here](https://dinochiesa.github.io/jwt/).

+## Design

+This is a single-page web app.
+It has no "backend" supporting it.
+All JWT signing and verifying, or encrypting or decrypting, happens within the browser.
+Anything a user pastes into the UI never leaves the browser.
+It just needs a few static files.

+It may be nice to fork this and bundle it into an intranet, to allow developers within a company to experiment with JWT.
+As far as I'm concerned there's no security issue with using the [publicly hosted tool](https://dinochiesa.github.io/jwt/).

 ## Dependencies